yucanding/red_unfollow_summary/README.md

 ### How It Works

 1. **Access Xiaohongshu Web Notifications**:
-   - Open the Xiaohongshu web app and navigate to the **Notifications** section, specifically the "New Followers" tab.
+   - Open the Xiaohongshu web app and navigate to the **Notifications** section, specifically the "New Followers" tab, **keep scrolling down to the bottom of the page to ensure all followers information is fully loaded**.

 2. **Copy HTML Code**:
    - Open Chrome Developer Tools (`F12` or `Ctrl + Shift + I`).
    - Locate the HTML code related to the notifications under the `<div class="tabs-content-container">`.
-   - Copy the entire HTML content of this section and save it as a `.html` file on your local machine.
+   - Copy the entire HTML content of this section and save it as a `.html` file on your local machine with the name `red.html`.

 3. **Run the Script**:
    - The script reads the saved HTML file, parses the content, and identifies users who have followed or unfollowed you based on specific markers in the HTML code.